The Fruits Basket Season 3 release date has officially been confirmed by FUNimation to be on April 5, 2021, the Spring 2021 anime season.

 “So I said in an interview what I ‘knew’ the episode count of the new Fruits Basket to be,” Vale wrote on Twitter.
 “Sorry for anyone who thought that this actor had ‘confirmed’ something.
 Turns out I really only confirmed my own dumbness.”

-So, Fruits Basket Season 4 seems unlikely unless the Fruits Basket Another manga sequel is adapted into an anime.
-(See below for more details.)
+Since the final season ended with 13 episodes on June 29, 2021, Fruits Basket Season 4 seems unlikely unless the Fruits Basket Another manga sequel is adapted into an anime.
+(See the news story in the link for more details.)

 The Fruits Basket Season 3 OP (opening) theme song music will be “Pleasure” by WARPs UP, while the ED (ending) “Beautiful Spring (Haru Urarara)” is performed by GENIC.